 What is Prokaryotic Translation?

 Prokaryotic translation occurs in the cytoplasm, and the ribosomal subunits are present in this locality.
-Two enzymes, aminoacyl tRNA synthetase and peptidyl transferase, are involved in prokaryotic translation.
+Two enzymes, aminoacyl tRNA synthetase, and peptidyl transferase, are involved in prokaryotic translation.

-The protein synthesis in prokaryotic translation requires mRNA, tRNA, amino acids, ribosomes, along with specific enzyme requirements.
+The protein synthesis in prokaryotic translation requires mRNA, tRNA, amino acids, and ribosomes, along with specific enzyme requirements.
 The IF1 factor is used in initiation to help to stabilize the 30S ribosomal subunit.

 The elongation process helps in the translocation of ribosomes.
 The EF-TS and EF-G generate EF-TU.